romanha/elasticsearch-status-monitor/readme.md

 ### Logging

-The tool logs into a `logs` folder, which is created from where the tool is called.
+The tool logs into a `logs` folder, which is created in the directory from where the tool is called.

 ## Configuration

-### Command Line Options
+### Command line options

 The tool supports following CLI options: